-ALABAMA -- One Day a Bellsouth Telemarketer calls me and begs me to come back to Bellsouth.
+ALABAMA -- One Day a Bellsouth telemarketer calls me and begs me to come back to BellSouth.
 I must have been having a dumb moment.
 She tells me that the phone service is only $16.50.
-I tell her that never has my phone cost $16.50 using Bellsouth and that it is always closer to $35+ with all their (take advantage of you fees).
+I tell her that never has my phone cost $16.50 using BellSouth and that it is always closer to $35+ with all their (take advantage of you fees).
 But she insists that there are no hidden fees and that phone service is only $16.50 with minimal state and federal fees.

 Advertise a shoe at $50.
-Then when someone takes it to the register tell him or her that the laces are $10.
+Then when someone takes it to the register, tell him or her that the laces are $10.
 See my point.
-I also was charged for CallerID and Call waiting when they were offered to me as a promotion.
-The customer service agent tells me that if it was offered to me then Bellsouth does not enforce it unless I call in and ask for the offer that was given to me.
+I also was charged for caller ID and call waiting when they were offered to me as a promotion.
+The customer service agent tells me that if it was offered to me then BellSouth does not enforce it unless I call in and ask for the offer that was given to me.
 Make any sense.
 I have to call in and ask for the offer that was offered to me in order to get it.
 Still sounds fishy.

-The high speed she offered was not even available in my area, which was not told to me until after I canceled and someone called to ask why I canceled.
+The high-speed she offered was not even available in my area, which was not told to me until after I canceled and someone called to ask why I canceled.
 Bill me first then tell me that the service is not available.
 Someone I know has DSL with Bellsouth.
 The connection should run at 6MBps.
-However Bellsouth caps this connection at exactly 6MBps.
+However, Bellsouth caps this connection at exactly 6MBps.
 The only way you run at that speed is if all the variables and connections are perfect.
 Chance of this is next to none.

 ST AUGUSTINE, FLORIDA -- If you compete with the big boys, you get hurt in the end.
-IF you have telephone service with another company besides Bellsouth, Bell agrees that they will maintain the phone line up to the customer NID (Network Interface Devise - aka Dmarc).
+IF you have telephone service with another company besides BellSouth, Bell agrees that they will maintain the phone line up to the customer NID (Network Interface Devise - aka Dmarc).
 Now if you call your provider and complain about noise on the line for example, then that company in turn calls BS services for a fast line test.
 9 times out of ten they will say the issue is INSIDE the home and that the CLEC must send out a tech to get it fixed or the customer must hire a 3rd party to fix the issue if the CLEC does not provide that service.

 Guess what happens when that 3rd part goes out there or the CLEC's tech gets to that customers home?
-THe issue is on the Bell side, and the process must start again from the beginning.
-THis time, you have ammo and tell the BS rep that you have tested the customers lines and alls well there.
-THen up to 24 hours later (normally within 18 hours), a Bell tech will arrive and the issue suddenly goes away.
+The issue is on the Bell side, and the process must start again from the beginning.
+This time, you have ammo and tell the BS rep that you have tested the customer's lines and all's well there.
+Then up to 24 hours later (normally within 18 hours), a Bell tech will arrive and the issue suddenly goes away.
 So what happened to the CLEC who has to pay the tech to go out there or the customer who had to pay a 3rd party tech to find out there was no inside issue?
 Well, they are out of luck it seems.

-However, the same is not true for Bellsouth.
-IF a Bellsouth tech heads out to a home and the issue is not on the bell side, you get hit with a $80.00 fee.
+However, the same is not true for BellSouth.
+IF a BellSouth tech heads out to a home and the issue is not on the Bell side, you get hit with a $80.00 fee.
 CLEC's and homeowners cannot return the favor however when Bell pulls the same stunt.

-True Story: I work for a CLEC, my home phone is with my workplace of course and one day I had static on the line.
-I check at the NID of course and hear static there, so we call it in the BS.
-While I am away a Tech comes to my home, then leaves a note saying "Problem on the inside".
+True Story: I work for a CLEC.
+My home phone is with my workplace of course, and one day I had static on the line.
+I check at the NID of course and hear static there.
+So we call it in the BS.
+While I am away a tech comes to my home, then leaves a note saying "Problem on the inside".
 I check the NID when I get home and it's clear.
 Fine, great.
 A common stealth fix, or the static was possibly caused by other means on the Bell end.
 Since I work for my phone company I get to peek at the bills BS sends (this will be a different rant entirely) us.

 Lo and behold, there is an $80.00 fee for line service on my line.
 Seems that the Tech decided I wasted his time and charged not me, but the CLEC.
-We are fighting this of course, yeah, its only $80.00 but just how many of these similar issues are there?
+We are fighting this of course.
+Yeah, its only $80.00 but just how many of these similar issues are there?
 SO I am starting to dig around...
-What it boils down too is this: If Bell visits a customer and there are not needed, they are charged $80.00.
+What it boils down to is this: If Bell visits a customer and they are not needed, they are charged $80.00.
 Fine.
-No probs with that - the techs time is worth something right?
+No probs with that - the techs time is worth something, right?

-Now if Bell says its not on their end and you go around checking and sure enough, it is their fault.
-Yo cannot Bill Bell back for the same thing they bill you for.
+Now if Bell says it's not on their end and you go around checking and sure enough, it is their fault.
+Yo cannot bill Bell back for the same thing they bill you for.
 Rather one-sided if you ask me.
 Then again, being a monopoly must be nice.
 Rant off.

-DELCO, NORTH CAROLINA -- I ordered an wireless aircard for my lap top computer so I could take my computer anywhere I went.
-When I received it in the mail I hooked it up to my computer I couldn't get a signal.
+I ordered a wireless Aircard for my laptop computer so I could take my computer anywhere I went.
+When I received it in the mail I hooked it up to my computer.
+I couldn't get a signal.
 I called customer service and the guy told me the closest tower was in Atlanta, GA.
-Kind Mrs. ** was just worried about selling me the air card.
+Kind Mrs. ** was just worried about selling me the Aircard.
 After I agreed to the 24 month contract, and not telling me beforehand that I would have problems with the signal.
 Anyway I tried to stick it out with the card but every time I inserted the card the computer kept wanting me to dial up when I was already on line with AT&T's internet service.

-OAKWOOD, GEORGIA -- Last October, my husband and I signed up for the $99 a month deal with BellSouth, which was to include phone, internet, and DirectTv, all for $99 per month.
+OAKWOOD, GEORGIA -- Last October, my husband and I signed up for the $99 a month deal with BellSouth, which was to include phone, internet, and DirecTV, all for $99 per month.
 We have yet to receive a bill for $99, all of our statements have been at LEAST $130 plus a separate bill for $33 for DirecTV.
 When I called about it, I was initially told it was to cover all of the "set up" costs involved (which we were told nothing about when we signed up) so I agreed to pay it, and they explained the high bills would stop within a couple of months.

 The bills never came down, and my neither me nor my husband ever used the landline we had installed, so we know it wasn't long distance charges.
 We then moved 20 mins away and I initially decided to cutoff our service with BellSouth.
 They talked me into staying with them by offering to send me gift cards and move my service for free.